 Naturally Sweet Treats

 Baresnacks offers vegan, shelf-stable chips are made solely from real apples that are baked, not fried.
 Fuji and Reds Apple Chips have no added sugar or preservatives, so they’re the perfect snack to have for yourself or give to the family.
 The only ingredient is apples.
-Another really delicious, shelf-stable sweet treat is dates.
+Another really delicious, shelf-stable sweet treat are dates.
 Joolies are certified organic dates that are high in natural plant fiber and have a low glycemic index.
 They’re packed with magnesium, B vitamins and potassium.

 Cereals can be jam-packed with lots of added sugar, but little whole grains, fiber, protein or healthy fats.
 Josh Axe, DNM, DC, CNS suggests making your own granola instead.
 “Pantry staples like dried coconut, nuts, seeds, rolled oats, dried fruit, and honey or maple syrup are all the ingredients you need.”
 If you don’t have these ingredients on hand, healthier cereal alternatives like Kashi GO Cereals offer good, nutritious ingredients with protein and fiber.
 Switch it up with oatmeal from Nature Path.
 Their Qi’a Superseeds & Grains Oatmeal packs a nutritional punch with oats, chia seeds, hemp seeds, and buckwheat and no added sugar.